 1. SHANE GERAGHTY (LAST CAP: England v New Zealand at Twickenham, 2010)

 Fly-half Geraghty made his England debut as a replacement against France in the 2007 Six Nations – carving through the French defence to create a crucial try for teammate Mike Tindall and kicking a penalty and a conversion in the 26-18 Twickenham triumph.

 A long-running hamstring injury would plague his career over the following months would see him ruled out of that year’s Rugby World Cup in France with the fly-half only going on to win a further five caps.

-Following unsuccessful spells with Brive, London Irish and Bristol, he’s now playing in the Top 14, ruling him out of any potential call-up.
+Following unsuccessful spells with Brive, London Irish and Bristol, he ended his career in the Top 14 with Stade Francais, retiring in 2018.